-Details: 2014 Ford Fiesta
+Details: 2015 Ford Fiesta

-The 2014 Ford Fiesta seats five and has front-wheel drive.
-A 1.6-liter four-cylinder engine and a five-speed manual transmission are standard, and a six-speed automated manual transmission is optional.
-The Fiesta is available in sedan and hatchback body styles, and comes in four trims: S, SE, Titanium and the high-performance Fiesta ST, which is new for 2014.
-Other changes this year include updated exterior styling and new options, such as a turbocharged three-cylinder engine and Ford’s MyFord Touch infotainment system.
-These additions aside, the Ford Fiesta is unchanged for 2014.
-As a result, this overview uses applicable research and reviews from 2011 through the current model year.
+The 2015 Ford Fiesta seats five and has front-wheel drive.
+A 1.6-liter four-cylinder engine and a five-speed manual transmission are standard, and a six-speed automatic transmission is optional.
+The Fiesta is available as a sedan or hatchback, and comes in S, SE, Titanium and high-performance ST (hatchback only) trims.
+The Fiesta debuted for the 2011 model year and sees no major changes for 2015, so this overview uses applicable research and reviews from 2011 through the current model year.